frankiefab100/Web3Collectives/README.md

 ## Why I started this project 😇

 This project started after I came across a design resources website.
 Before then, I curated a list of Blockchain development resources on a Github repository.
-Having noticed majority might not be familiar with github especially begineers or non-developers, I decide to build this project to make **Web3 Education accessible for all FREELY**
+Having noticed majority might not be familiar with github especially begineers or non-developers, I decide to build this project to make **Web3 Education accessible for all FREELY**.

 ## Categories